googleapis/google-cloud-cpp/doc/contributor/howto-guide-find-missing-service-protos.md

    `generator_config.textproto` file.
 1. Recall that the list of `*.proto` file dependencies are in our `*.list` files.
 These files are automatically generated (see [`update_libraries.sh`]).
+1. By convention / coding standards, all service definitions in the Google `*.proto` files start at column 0 with `service `.

 With these assumptions, we can explain how the script works.
 First gather all the `*.list` files: